cj-holmes/ggambit/README.md

 ## Introduction

-`ggambit` can be installed from github by running
+`ggambit` can be installed from github

 ``` r
 remotes::install_github('cj-holmes/ggambit')